Woman In Blackface Goes On Rant In Colorado Target And Starbucks

 Ersilia Campbell sauntered into a Target in the Aurora area of Colorado and beelined it for a store employee -- demanding to know where to find the Pride section.
 The employee explained Pride month was over, and she then suggested the LGBTQ community had hijacked the American flag with the Pride flag.

-The employee was clearly taken aback, Campbell said what was doing was no different from Lester Holt dressing up for Halloween as Susan Boyle, a white woman.
+The employee was clearly taken aback ...
+Campbell said what she was doing was no different from Lester Holt dressing up for Halloween as Susan Boyle, a white woman.

 Her work wasn't done.
 Campbell also went to a Starbucks, with Trump stickers emblazoned on her shirt as she groused she was fired from the post office.